athomasoriginal/dotfiles/README.rst

 DOTFILES
 ********

 Welcome to my dotfiles.
-You are very welcome to use them, but I recommend reading through each file before you try to setup your mac based on this setup.
-What works for me, might not work for you.
+You are very welcome to use them.

+I recommend reading through each file before you try to execute this setup to see if it is what you want.
+Having said this, I try to keep my dotfiles in a very basic and generalized state thus attempting not to make anything overly specific to my own idiosyncrasies.

 Housekeeping
 ============

-This setup is for OSX.
-Tested on macOS 10.12 Sierra.
+This setup is tested on:

-Before you run the install script, please make sure you complete the following steps:
+* macOS 10.12.x Sierra

+The following will provide a quick outline / checklist of tasks you should complete before using these dotfiles.
+The following guide assume you have some understanding of the terminal.
+Any command prefixed with ``$`` means to run it in the terminal.

 **1. Update macOS**

+Just making sure everything is up-to-date :)

 **2. Install Xcode Command Line Tools**

 .. code-block:: bash

-    xcode-select --install
+    $ xcode-select --install

-**3. Setup diff-highlighter**
+**3. Install diff-highlighter**

-To use ``diff-highlighter`` you will have to reference the currently active global version of git.
-This means, the path specified in the ``.gitconfig`` file may not be correct for your install of git.
-To do this:

 1. Find diff-highlight